How to record Skype calls

 Perhaps you have a big announcement and want to capture your parents' reaction to becoming grandparents.
 Maybe you want to record a guitar lesson so you can later review the new chords you were taught.
 It could be that you want to record a brainstorming session with colleagues so no ideas are lost to posterity and poor note-taking.
 There are any number of reasons you might have to record a Skype call, and now you can -- without additional apps or utilities.

 Microsoft announced earlier this week that with the latest update to Skype version 8.0, the app now boasts built-in call recording capabilities.
 It's available for Macs and mobile devices.
-Call recording will come to the Windows 10 ($99 at Amazon.com) Skype app "in the coming weeks," according to Microsoft.
-I tried it out with an iPhone ($1,210 at Amazon Marketplace), iPad ($339 at Amazon Marketplace) and Mac.
+Call recording will come to the Windows 10 Skype app "in the coming weeks," according to Microsoft.
+I tried it out with an iPhone ($1,829 at Apple), iPad ($599 at Apple) and Mac.
 Here's how it works.

 Skype call recording